Quantization of symplectic fibrations and canonical metrics: Berezin-Toeplitz quantization in stages

-The rest of the Section is dedicated to the statement of some refined semi-classical properties of the Berezin-Toeplitz quantization of $(E,h^{E})$ over $(X,p\,\om)$ as $p\to+\infty$, taken from \cite{DLM06} and \cite{MM12}, and which lie at the core of the applications of quantization in stages in the next sections.
-Write $\pi_j:X\times X\fl X$, with $j=1,\,2$, for the first and second projections, and set
+This rest of the Section is dedicated to the statements of refined semi-classical properties of the Berezin-Toeplitz quantization of $(E,h^{E})$ over $(X,p\,\om)$ as $p\to+\infty$, taken from \cite{DLM06} and \cite{MM12}, which lie at the core of the applications of quantization in stages in the next sections.
+Writing $\pi_j:X\times X\fl X$, with $j=1,\,2$, for the first and second projections, and setting

-as a holomorphic Hermitian vector bundle over $X\times X$.
-The statement of the refined asymptotics mentioned above involve the following fundamental notion.
+as a holomorphic Hermitian vector bundle over $X\times X$, these refined semi-classical properties involve the following fundamental notion.

 \begin{defi} The \emph{Bergman kernel} of $(E_p,h^{E_p})$ over $X$ is the Schwartz kernel of the orthogonal projection $P_{E_p}:\cinf(X,E_p)\fl\HH_p$ with respect to the $L_2$-Hermitian product \eqref{L2E}, characterized as a section $P_{E_p}(\cdot,\cdot)\in\cinf(X\times X,E_p\boxtimes E_p^*)$ for any $s\in\cinf(X,E_p)$ and $x\in X$ by the formula